-To remove a wheel or the front axle, loosen the hardware.
+To remove a wheel or the front axle, loosen the hardware and turn the front wheel to the position indicated (Ref Fig. 7).
 Position a jack in the location indicated and carefully raise the front of the vehicle.
 Position the jack stands as shown.
 Use care not to place the jack or stands where they could interfere with wiring or linkages.
 Slowly lower the jack and test the stability of the vehicle.